Skip to main content

 CDI or OSGI

 Due to limited adoption, there is no support for CDI or OSGI in Camunda 8.
-A lightweight integration layer comparable to Spring Zeebe might evolve in the feature, and we are happy to support this as a community extension to the Zeebe project.
+A lightweight integration layer comparable to the Spring Zeebe SDK may be provided in the future.

 polygot architecture